w601sxs/easy-ml-pocs/content/faq/_index.en.md

 {{< faq "Is there any documentation on how to contribute?" >}}

-All documentation on how to contribute is available in the corresponding github for this website.
+All documentation on how to contribute is available in the corresponding github repository: (easy-ml-pocs](https://github.com/w601sxs/easy-ml-pocs) for this website.

 {{</ faq >}}